mullenw/sqlite_coding_challenge/sqlite_coding_challenge/INSIGHTS.md

 In Sales Alice Nguyen earns $72,000 vs. a $61,000 average.
 It seems like pay in this department is more consistent across the employees.

 Task 4 — Cities with the Most Loyal Customers
+Tampa is the only city that has Gold-tier loyalty customers with a total of four.
+The concentration in this area presents an opportunity to grow loyalty programs outside of Tampa.
+The company should look to expand high-value customer engagement in other cities as well.